 The film is filled with risqué situations, funny dialogue, sexual double entendres, and running gags, the funniest being with Jack Albertson and Charles Watts as hotel guests who gleefully observe Jerry’s blatant womanizing.

-Day handles the comedy like the expert she is, and looks glorious in the chic wardrobe designed by Irene.
+Day handles the comedy like the expert that she is and looks glorious in the chic wardrobe designed by Irene.
 Playing two roles, Hudson is great in his portrayal of both the wolfish Jerry and the shy Dr. Tyler.
 Tony Randall, as Jerry’s boss, turns in another fine comedic performance.
-The supporting cast, including Ann B. Davis as Carol’s secretary, and Joe Flynn, is terrific.
+The supporting cast including Ann B. Davis as Carol’s secretary, and Joe Flynn, is terrific.

 Randall received a Golden Globe nomination as best supporting actor, as well as a Laurel award nomination for his comedy performance.
 Hudson and Edie Adams both received Laurel nominations for comedy.
-Day won the Laurel award for best actress in a comedy, the film won the Laurel award as best comedy of the year, and the screenplay got an Academy Award nomination.
+Day won the Laurel award for best actress in a comedy, the film won the Laurel award as the best comedy of the year and the screenplay received an Academy Award nomination.

 Ralph McKnight, New York

 I had become a new kind of sex symbol – the woman men wanted to go to bed with, but not until you married her.
 Sexy but pure.
 One thing I was careful about in those films was to avoid vulgarity, which I truly despise.
 I liked those scripts about the man-woman game as long as they were done with style and wit and imagination.
 In my vocabulary, vulgarity begins when imagination succumbs to the explicit.